|File Size:||30 kb|

-WHAT A GREAT PROJECT.
-I can see we'd better get started immediately - like, right now! - to be in good time for 2019, what would have been the 100th birthday of Paolo Soleri. .
+WHAT AN AMAZING PROJECT!
+I can see a project of such magnitude had better get started immediately - like, right now! - given how timely it is to rectify its absence.
+Can it happen in smart time for 2019, the year that would have been the 100th birthday of Paolo Soleri? .

-My first thoughts about this unexpected opportunity were all tumbled together, I'm sorting them out as I go.
-High on my list of what has to happen is making sure that carrying out this essential task will assure Arcosanti gets to hold the world's title in handicap accommodation, *the* place in North America to experience the world's most handicap-aware, handicap-friendly design.
+My first thoughts about this unexpected challenge were all tumbled together.
+I'm sorting them out as I go but high on my list of what I'd like to see happen is that carrying out this essential task will assure that Arcosanti will get to hold the world's title for disability accommodation, *the* place in North America to experience the most disability-aware, disability-friendly design.

 WHAT INSPIRED THIS LINE OF THOUGHT WAS A DISNEY MOVIE "The Jungle Book," a brilliantly made film.
 Although I've not seen everything Disney Studios ever made, I was inspired by that one to rush to <Gutenberg.org> for a pdf of all of Rudyard Kipling's writing.
 Living in a post-colonial world as we all do, the mentality of the British Raj has already begun to take on new meaning.

-THE REPETITIVE GAME OF DOING WHAT HAS ALWAYS BEEN DONE is a major comfort zone for many people, as you might imagine.
-But what struck me square, since I was contemplating what it will take for Arcosanti to show off its capabilities with this project, is that the DO AS YOU ALWAYS HAVE DONE game doesn't have to end just because a new game of THINGS HAVE TO CHANGE is also being played.
+THE REPETITIVE GAME OF DOING WHAT HAS ALWAYS BEEN DONE is a comfort zone of its own.
+But what struck me square as I started contemplating what gets Arcosanti to show off its capabilities in its approach to RETROFIT DESIGN - was coming to grips with how DO AS YOU ALWAYS HAVE DONE games don't have to end just because a THINGS HAVE TO CHANGE game is also being played.
+Think

-Dr. Spock, as played by Leonard Nimoy on Star Trek, knew how to put dissociation to use as an actor; but he also was able to requisition dissociation beyond such public persona display to gain insight into the character he was developing: a male Klingon, a being from another planetary system..
+How I got to this was Dr. Spock, as played by Leonard Nimoy on Star Trek, who well knew how to put dissociation to use as an actor.
+What caught my attention was how Nimoy also requisitioned dissociation beyond that recognized public persona display, how he used it to gain precious insight into the character he was building/developing: a male Vulcan who was half-human, a being from another planetary system..

-THE DISCONNECT PUT ME IN MIND OF WHAT DISABILITY AND SAFETY MEAN FOR ARCOSANTI.
-Stunningly, I was reminded by my New Denver pal Burgin Jacobs that there's a bottom line with respect to safety.
+THE DISCONNECT PUT ME IN MIND OF WHAT DISABILITY AND SAFETY MEAN FOR ARCOSANTI but it took my New Denver pal Burgin Jacobs just a few split-seconds to identify the bottom line when it comes to safety.
 Burgin is especially sensitive to talk about material matters, having been raised in Toronto by architect Bob and urban analyst Jane.
-What she pointed out is that the bottom-line starting point, when it comes to safety, is SUICIDE-PROOF.
+What she identified as the starting point for thinking about safety is SUICIDE-PROOF.

-As injunctions go, that one reminded me immediately of what the NYC MTA has to deal with, Surely worth emulating: 24/7/365, umpteen millions of riders, astonishing quantities of trash, hardly any accidents.
+As injunctions go, that one reminded me immediately of what the NYC MTA has to deal with, Surely worth emulating: 24/7/365, umpteen millions of riders, gigantic quantities of trash, hardly any accidents.
 Ever

-MARY HOADLEY ALSO REMINDED ME PAOLO SOLERI BELIEVED THAT ARCOSANTI WOULD FUNCTION AS A COOPERATIVE.
-Which made it practically a no-brainer to envision ArCoop administering the Arcosanti Workshop Program that will be needed for perfecto handicap-access retrofitting.
+MARY HOADLEY ALSO REMINDED ME THAT PAOLO SOLERI BELIEVED ARCOSANTI WOULD FUNCTION AS A COOPERATIVE.
+Which made it no great leap to envision ArCoop administering the Arcosanti Workshop Program that will be needed for perfecto handicap-access retrofitting.